yeec/siro_pc_component/FAQ.md

 </details>

 <details>
-  <summary>I imported Element in my project, but why does it report CSS error/font file error/components have no style?</summary>
+  <summary>I imported Element in my project, but why does it report CSS error/font file error/components have no com-table?</summary>

-  Please refer to our [starter kit](https://github.com/ElementUI/element-starter) and correctly configure file-loader, css-loader and style-loader in webpack config file.
+  Please refer to our [starter kit](https://github.com/ElementUI/element-starter) and correctly configure file-loader, css-loader and com-table-loader in webpack config file.
 Besides, we also provide templated based on [cooking](https://github.com/ElementUI/element-cooking-starter) and [laravel](https://github.com/ElementUI/element-in-laravel-starter).
 </details>

 <details>